mrhammadasif/mrhammadasif/README.md

   </a>
 </p>

-- I ❤️ TypeScript, Node.js, WordPress, and Flutter
+- I ❤️ Vue.js, Node.js, WordPress, and Flutter
+- I prefer to use Types in JS – 🤓 TypeScript
-- 👨‍💻 Working full-time at EdGraph.com as **Frontend Developer (using Vue.js)** since 2016
+- 👨‍💻 Working full-time at EdGraph.com as **Full-Stack Developer (Vue.js, dotnet, Microservices)** since 2016
 - 🔭 I’m currently bootstrapping a startup [A CRM for Services Providers to manage their customer base](https://thecustomer.app)
 - 👨‍💻 You can view my [Work and Experiences](https://github.com/mrhammadasif/mrhammadasif/blob/master/projects.md)
 - 💰 Available for freelance projects & definitely will love to work on these skills **Vue, Nuxt.js, Node.js, Nest.js, MongoDB, Express.js, Flutter**